twaymouth/Zephyr_LTR390/README.md

-# Zephyr_LTR390
+# Zephyr LTR390
-Zephyr Driver for LTR390 Sensor [License](https://github.com/twaymouth/Zephyr_LTR390/edit/main/README.md#license)
+Zephyr Driver for LTR390 Sensor.

+This is a basic Zephyr driver for the liteon LTR390 sensor based on modifactions of existing drivers refrenced under license.

+[License](https://github.com/twaymouth/Zephyr_LTR390/edit/main/README.md#license)

 # License